 In this case, we write the evolution for $\xi_{i,\tau}$ in the form

-where $u_{C,i}=\sqrt{(-b\cos\phi+r_{\tau})^{2}+(-b\sin^{2}\phi+s_{\tau})^{2}}$.
-(Here the subscript $C$ denotes that the coefficients for the SDE are induced by running the particles independently.)
+where $u_{C,i}=\sqrt{(-b\cos\phi+r_{\tau})^{2}+(-b\sin^{2}\phi +s_{\tau})^{2}}$.
+(Here, the subscript $C$ denotes that the coefficients for the SDE are induced by running the particles mirror coupled.)
 Also, recall that the particles never run under the mirror coupling when $y_{\tau}$ hits $\Cut(x_{\tau})$ (for any $\delta$).
 Thus, when considering the present case, we have that the geodesic between $x_{\tau}$ and $y_{\tau}$ along which we perform the mirror coupling evolves continuously.
-That is, essentially, Figure~\ref{Fig:3} evolves continuously, and in particular, the vectors along which the diffusions $W^{1}$, $W^{2}$, $W^{3}$, and $W^{4}$ occur and the angle $\phi$ evolve continuously.
+That is, essentially, Figure~\ref {Fig3} evolves continuously, and in particular, the vectors along which the diffusions $W^{1}$, $W^{2}$, $W^{3}$ and $W^{4}$ occur and the angle $\phi$ evolves continuously.

-Since the martingale part of $d\xi_{i,\tau}$ depends only on the first order structure at a point, we see that we can consider the contribution of $x_{\tau}$ with $y$ fixed and the contribution of $y_{\tau}$ with $x$ fixed separately (the ``complete'' martingale part is just given by the sum of these two contributions).
-We've already seen that when $x$ is fixed, the arc $a_i$ is also fixed, and the contribution coming from the evolution of $y_{\tau}$ is $-b\cos\phi \, dW^1_{\tau} -b\sin\phi \, dW^2_{\tau} $.
+Since the martingale part of $d\xi_{i,\tau}$ depends only on the first-order structure at a point, we see that we can consider the contribution of $x_{\tau}$ with $y$ fixed and the contribution of $y_{\tau}$ with $x$ fixed separately (the ``complete'' martingale part is just given by the sum of these two contributions).
+We have already seen that when $x$ is fixed, the arc $a_i$ is also fixed, and the contribution coming from the evolution of $y_{\tau}$ is $-b\cos\phi \,dW^1_{\tau} -b\sin\phi \,dW^2_{\tau} $.